maabed/notifier-api/README.md

 Run following commands

- -Build docker image `docker-compose build`
+* Build docker image `docker-compose build`
- -Start notifier container `docker-compose up`
+* Start notifier container `docker-compose up`
- -When run docker locally for the first time you need to setup notifier db as below:
+* When run docker locally for the first time you need to setup notifier db as below:

 open new terminal windows and run below: